lalitaalaalitah/GoogleVisionOCR_Python/README.md

 7. Make the script executable.

         chmod +x path_to_script

+8. Windows users should check whether their terminal is using utf-8 encoding or not chcp 65001 set PYTHONIOENCODING=utf-8

-8. Follow instructions in the terminal and provide path to (file/folder)
+9. Follow instructions in the terminal and provide path to (file/folder)